 "Dream Big and Never Give Up"

-With nearly 33 years of sobriety Wayne weaves a tale that takes you from the depths of his addictions to the finish line of multiple Ironman triathlons and all the mountains in between.
+With over 34 years of sobriety Wayne weaves a tale that takes you from the depths of his addictions to the finish line of multiple Ironman triathlons and all the mountains in between.

 He uses his many adventures to tell his story of redemption and God’s special love of people that suffer from substance abuse.